jvpeluso/Salary-prediction-project/readme.md

 Model | RMSE | Time
 --- | --- | ---
-Linear regressor | 19.82200 | 2 seconds
+Linear Regression | 19.8220 | 2 seconds
-Random forest regressor | 19.7116 | 19 minutes 44 seconds
+Random forest regressor | 19.7116 | 19 minutes 54 seconds
 XGBoost regressor | 19.5923 | 2 minutes 44 seconds

 We also display the feature importances, which confirms that the features engineered are key in the predictive process and that the dataset itself seems not good enough to do this task, as the results are not that exciting.